Pinned content, custom sorted.

 Undergraduate Student

-Connor Roberts is a third-year undergraduate student at the University of Iowa majoring in Psychology with a minor in Social Work.
+Connor Roberts is a fourth-year undergraduate student at the University of Iowa majoring in Psychology with a minor in Social Work.
 After completing his undergraduate degree, he plans to pursue his PhD in clinical psychology.

 Title/Position